cloudy3/name-generator/README.md

-# name_generator
+# name generator app

 ### Flutter app that generates cool-sounding names using Flutter 3

-Flutter 3 tutorial by Google Codelabs
+Advanced version of Flutter 3 tutorial by Google Codelabs with minor changes.